akesterson/moonlight-skulk/README.md

 ## TODO : AI stops and chats with each other

 A coup de grace would be if, every so often, AI would randomly stop and have short preprogrammed chats with each other.

-## TODO : AI should give some indicator that it is about to change directions

-As a player, it would really suck if the AI I was following suddenly did an about-face with absolutely no warning.
-The AI should telegraph this movement somehow with varying degrees of "time to get your shit together".